waTeim/node-julia/README.md

     npm install node-julia

-When this module is built, the installer searches for Julia in several standard locations starting with *julia* located on the command path.
+When the module is built, the installer searches for Julia in several standard locations starting with *julia* located on the command path.
-Is is assumed that the Julia lib directory is located in a standard location relative to where the julia executable is located.
+Is is assumed that the julia lib directory is located in a standard location relative to where the julia executable is located.

 # Use and Syntax